 Our interactions were kept on the phone and email when I did some editorial art for her feature articles in The Union Weekly.

 So when I started assembling a team for WellCast, I freaked out about finding a voice-over and didn’t know where to start.
 I posted my dilemma on FB hoping for some guidance, and the first person who responded was…

 We still look back to that day and how weird it was.
 Caitlin later told me she was like “WHY NOT?” when replying to that post and didn’t think anything would happen.
 Hah.
 Hah.
 Hah.

-After our first recording session, Will and the CEO had doubts about her.
+After our first recording session, the CEO had doubts about her.
 I kept pushing back for Caitlin and it paid off.

 Now, it’s hard to imagine WellCast without her in it.